 What is TMD therapy?

-Because TMJ may be caused by problems with tooth & jaw alignment, there are dental treatments that can help.
-Your dentist can suggest that you wear a custom dental appliance if your TMJ comes from teeth grinding or clenching.
-This appliance, also referred to as a bite plate or a splint, can protect your upper teeth from rubbing against your lower teeth.
-This bite guard can prevent wear on your teeth from grinding, in addition to alleviating TMJ symptoms, which can lead to other issues.
+Because problems with tooth & jaw alignment may cause TMJ, there are dental treatments that can help.
+Your dentist can suggest wearing a custom dental appliance if your TMJ comes from teeth grinding or clenching.
+This appliance also referred to as a bite plate or a splint, can protect your upper teeth from rubbing against your lower teeth.
+This bite guard can prevent wear on your teeth from grinding and alleviate TMJ symptoms, which can lead to other issues.

 Other treatments include:

-- Stop overuse of muscles in the jaw.
-Eat meals that are soft.
+- Stop the overuse of muscles in the jaw.
+Eat soft meals.
 Cut your food into tiny bits.
 Steer clear of food that is sticky or chewy.
 Avoid chewing gum.

 - Massage and Stretching.
-Your dentist will teach you how to do exercises that stretch and strengthen the muscles of your jaw and how to massage the muscles yourself.
+Your dentist will teach you how to do exercises that stretch and strengthen your jaw muscles and how to massage the muscles yourself.

 - Cold or heat packs.
 You can help relieve the pain at home by applying soft, moist heat or ice to the side of your face.